 You may have heard this term if you’re shopping for a vehicle.

-It’s easily the most recognizable finance-and-insurance (F&I) product generally available to new-car buyers at the dealership when they make their purchase – with 62 percent of shoppers telling Cox Automotive in a recent survey that they are familiar with the product.
+It’s easily the most recognizable finance-and-insurance (F&I) product generally available to new-car buyers at the dealership when they make their purchase – with 62 percent of shoppers telling Cox Automotive that they are familiar with the product.

 Of course, that means that nearly four in 10 shoppers are not aware of extended warranties.
 And even more car buyers are unaware that there are other F&I products available.